'The Red Strings Club' explores the morality of transhumanism

 The result is a concise yet branching cyberpunk story about the awful power massive technology companies can assert over people's daily lives (and bodies and minds).
 Through this lens, de Paco asks players how far they would go to obtain or sustain happiness, and what it truly means to be human.
 When we lose our emotions, do we lose our humanity?

-Though the game offers a range of answers in its dialogue trees, it doesn't actually wrap all of these questions up in a nice, ethical bow.
+Although the game offers a range of answers in its dialogue trees, it doesn't actually wrap all of these questions up in a nice ethical bow.
 They're not meant to be answered; they're de Paco's grand social experiment, designed to provoke thought and conversation.
 And here, it seems The Red Strings Club has succeeded.

 De Paco said the game itself takes about three or four hours to complete on a standard playthrough.
 However, many Twitch streamers end up playing for something like 10 hours because they spend most of the time talking through the game's direct questions with the live chat.